The Military Spouse Employment Review

 Who will be involved?

-SSMCP is leading this study, with funding support from the Office of Local Defense Community Cooperation (OLDCC) and engagement and analytic support from BERK Consulting.
+SSMCP leads this study with funding support from the Office of Local Defense Community Cooperation (OLDCC) along with project management support from BERK Consulting.
 Participating stakeholders will include statewide military spouses and their families, military installations, public sector policymakers and staff, and key partners from the nonprofit and private sectors.

 How can I get more information?